 - identification and allocation to appropriate fund source (University funds or federally sponsored project funds);

 - integration into University’s capital asset management system;

 - review of when it may be appropriate to aggregate multiple computer purchases into a single capital asset;

-- use of advantageous pricing and shipping terms through University supplier contracts (i.e.: Dell, Apple, Lenovo, and CD-WG Inc.);
+- advantageous pricing and shipping terms through University supplier contracts (i.e.: Dell, Apple, and CDW-G.);

 - exclusion of sales tax due to University’s tax exempt status;

 - inclusion and installation of appropriate software packages;